We are committed to communicating clearly with the Mid West community.

 Prior to any clearing or site activities, the project specific Environment Plan, which addresses rehabilitation requirements, is reviewed and assessed by the Department of Mines and Petroleum.
 The rehabilitation requirements are based on results of environmental studies undertaken to establish baseline conditions.

-The land is rehabilitated under strict regulations established by the DMP and in consultation with the landowner until completion criteria is achieved.
+The land is rehabilitated under strict regulations established by the DWIRS and in consultation with the landowner until completion criteria is achieved.

 Most of AWE’s drilling and facility locations in the Mid West are located on already cleared agricultural land, which means we are not clearing any native vegetation for our operations.